Something went wrong

 Rhode Island Heating Oil Delivery Overview

-108,766 residences in Rhode Island heat their homes with heating oil.
+108,766 households in Rhode Island heat their homes with fuel oil.
 This makes oil delivery essential, especially when Rhode Island temperatures drop as low as 26.7° F each winter.
-24.3% of Rhode Island families are reliant on heating oil delivery each winter.
+24.3% of Rhode Island houses depend on fuel oil delivery each winter.

 24.3% of Rhode Island Households Rely On Heating Oil Delivery Each Winter